ros-sports/soccer_vision_3d_rviz_markers-docs/index.rst

 Soccer Vision 3D RViz Markers
 =============================

-Soccer Vision 3D RViz Markers is a ROS2 package that converts Soccer Vision 3D Msgs to RViz Markers to help visualize the data.
+Soccer Vision 3D RViz Markers is a ROS 2 package that converts Soccer Vision 3D Msgs to RViz Markers to help visualize the data.

 The project is hosted on `Github`_ by ROS Sports.